LAStools/LAStools/bin/lasgrid_README.txt

   or '-intensity' of each point and can compute the '-lowest' or the '-highest', the '-average', or the standard deviation '-stddev', as well as the '-range'.

   Other gridding options are '-scan_angle_abs', '-scan_angle',
   '-counter', '-counter_16bit', '-counter_32bit', '-user_data',
   '-point_source', '-rgb', '-number_returns' and more.
 See the end for a complete list.
+Additional attributes that some LAS or LAZ files sometimes store as "Extra Bytes" can be gridded with '-attribute 0' or '-attribute 1' or '-attribute 2' ...

   This tool can read BILLIONS of points very efficiently.
 By default it uses only 1000MB of main memory.
 You can increase